John W. Baldwin

+Life and career

+Born in Chicago, Baldwin received his Johns Hopkins University Ph.D. in 1956 and joined the faculty in 1961.
+While in France on a Fulbright fellowship, he met his future wife, the Danish medievalist Jenny Jochens, with whom he had four children, Peter Baldwin (who himself became a historian), Ian T. Baldwin (later director of the Max Planck Institute for Chemical Ecology), Christopher Baldwin (an information technology specialist), and Birgit Baldwin (who predeceased her father in 1988 while a comparative literature student at Yale).
+Baldwin, Jochens, and their family established a number of academic grants in Birgit's memory: the Birgit Baldwin Fellowship in French Medieval History, Birgit Baldwin Fellowship in Scandinavian Studies, and Birgit Baldwin Professorship at Yale University.

-Born in Chicago, he received his Hopkins Ph.D. in 1956 and joined the faculty in 1961.
-He was elected a Fellow of the American Academy of Arts and Sciences in 1992.
+Baldwin was elected a fellow of the American Academy of Arts and Sciences in 1992.
 Author of nine books, he was elected to numerous academies including the American Philosophical Society, the Medieval Academy, the British Academy, the Royal Danish Academy of Sciences and Letters, and the Académie des inscriptions et belles lettres.
-In 2007 Northwestern University conferred on him the degree of Doctor of Humane Letters.
-He was decorated by the French Government with the Ordre National de la Légion d'Honneur and the Ordre des Arts et des Lettres.
+In 2007, Northwestern University conferred on him the degree of Doctor of Humane Letters.
+He was decorated by the French government with the Ordre National de la Légion d'Honneur and the Ordre des Arts et des Lettres.

-For an autobiographical sketch see "A Medievalist and Francophile Despite Himself," in Why France?
+For an autobiographical sketch see "A Medievalist and Francophile Despite Himself", in Why France?
 American Historians Reflect on an Enduring Fascination, edited by Laura Lee Downs and Stéphane Gerson (Cornell University Press, 2007), French translation in Pourquoi la France?
 (Seul, 2007).